-Each ASTM committee is encouraged to take steps beyond the general ASTM orientations.
-Committee-specific training can be beneficial for educating new members about the standards under each subcommittee as well as committee programs like training and certificate courses, proficiency testing, symposia and workshops, certification, etc. Each committee should consider the following additional training options.
+We encourage all committees to take steps beyond the general orientations.
+Your new members will want to learn about the standards under each subcommittee as well as programs such as training and certificate courses, proficiency testing, symposia and workshops, certification, etc. Please consider the following additional training options.

-Note: This is a letter to a new member of a classified committee.
-Unclassified committee letters should not include classification info.
+Note: This is a letter to a new member of a classified committee from the staff manager.
+Unclassified committee letters do not include classification info.
 Waiting list information should not be included for committees that have no problems with waiting lists.

 Thank you for joining ASTM International and Committee X##.